Chesterfield railway station: History

-In 1892 the Manchester, Sheffield and Lincolnshire Railway, later to become the Great Central Railway, crossed under the North Midland line 0.5 mi south, at Horns Bridge, to a station two hundred yards west of this station.
-In 1897, the Lancashire, Derbyshire and East Coast Railway arrived, crossing both North Midland and Great Central lines at Horns Bridge with a viaduct seven hundred feet long, leading to a station at West Bars, near the Market Place.
+In 1892, the Manchester, Sheffield and Lincolnshire Railway, later to become the Great Central Railway, crossed under the North Midland line 0.5 mi south at Horns Bridge to Chesterfield Central station 200 yards west of this station.
+In 1897, the Lancashire, Derbyshire and East Coast Railway arrived, crossing both North Midland and Great Central lines at Horns Bridge with a viaduct 700 feet long, leading to Chesterfield Market Place station at West Bars, near the Market Place.

-The line into Market Place station closed to passengers in 1951 due to problems in Bolsover Tunnel, although the station remained open for goods traffic until March 1957, when it was closed completely.
+The line into Market Place station closed to passengers in 1951, due to problems in Bolsover Tunnel, although the station remained open for goods traffic until March 1957 when it was closed completely.
 The station building was demolished in 1972.
 The Great Central station closed in March 1963 and was demolished in 1973 to make way for the town's inner relief road.

 The Midland station was demolished and rebuilt in 1963.
 Most of the buildings from 1963 were demolished in the late 1990s, shortly after privatisation.
-Most of the buildings on site now date from then.
+The station was extensively rebuilt shortly after Midland Mainline took over its operation from British Rail in 1996.

 This station is currently owned by Network Rail but is operated by East Midlands Railway, which operates trains between Sheffield and London St Pancras International.
-The station was extensively rebuilt shortly after Midland Mainline took over its operation from British Rail in 1996.
-Midland Mainline lost their franchise in November 2007.
+Midland Mainline operated the franchise between 1996 and November 2007.
 The running of the station was passed to East Midlands Trains, who ran the station for nearly 12 years.
 Operation then passed to East Midlands Railway.